 When the weather starts to warm up, we start to get a little obsessed with the night sky.
 My kids love identifying the plants in the solar system as well as any constellations they can identify by sight.
-We love transforming our STEM activities into STEAM projects that will last more than just during the lesson.
+We love transforming our STEM activities for kids into STEAM projects that will last more than just during the lesson.

 This post contains affiliate links.